 You can switch folder “views” (icon, list, columns, etc.) in one tab while keeping the folder views different in other tabs, and you can also navigate to a completely different folder within a tab.

-Want to re-arrange your tabs within a folder window?
+Want to re-arrange your folder tabs within a folder window?
 Just click and drag a tab, just as you would in a browser window.

 2. Drag a tab out to create a new folder window